CodesAreHonest/final-year-project/README.md

 Status
 -------
-This project is still developing and maintaining as final year project and extend to Phase 2 in Multimedia University.
+This project is submitted as Final Year Project to Multimedia University.